Professional Standards FAQs

 Recognition of Prior Learning currently exists in the following areas:

 If you have participated in previous LCA/NZ Safe Church Training, this remains current and recognised for three years,

 Level 1 s1: Standards of Ethical Behaviour

 Lutheran Education Australia’s course for those in Lutheran schools, Valuing Safe Communities, is aligned with PSD’s Standards of Ethical Behaviour training.

-Teachers in Lutheran schools who have fully completed the 2019 version of Valuing Safe Communities (version 4), or its equivalent Refresher version, can, therefore, apply for RPL in respect of Level 1 s1: Standards of Ethical Behaviour.
+Teachers in Lutheran schools who have fully completed Valuing Safe Communities (version 4 valid for three years from the completion date & current version 5), or its equivalent Refresher version, can, therefore, apply for RPL in respect of Level 1 s1: Standards of Ethical Behaviour.

 Level 1 s3: Safeguarding Children and Vulnerable Adults